learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## The data

-Support Vector Machines can be used on for any $n$-dimensional feature space.
+Support Vector Machines can be used for any $n$-dimensional feature space.
 However, for this lab, you'll focus on a more limited 2-dimensional feature space so that you can easily visualize the results.

-Scikit-learn has an excellent dataset generator.
+Scikit-learn has an excellent set of dataset generator functions.
 One of them is `make_blobs()`.
 Below, you can find the code to create two blobs using the `make_blobs()` function.
-Afterwards, you'll use this data to build your own SVM from scratch!
+Afterward, you'll use this data to build your own SVM from scratch!

 ```python